Eugene White's Model of Communication Example With Pros and Cons

 With What Effect

-With What Effect illustrates the output of the message.
-It also validates whether the receivers comprehend the message or not.
+With What Effect illustrates the message's output and validates whether the receivers comprehend the message or not.
 Sometimes, the sender cannot persuade the audience due to communication noise, faulty channels, and lack of speaker capability.
+Initially, Aristotle mentioned effects as a significant communication component in his Rhetorical Triangle model.
+In 1948, Lasswell included this element to explain the one-way communication process.

-According to Lasswell’s communication model, there three functions of communication are Surveillance of the surroundings, Correlation of elements of society, and Cultural integration between generations.
+According to Lasswell's communication model, communication has three functions: surveillance of the surroundings, Correlation of elements of society, and cultural integration between generations.

 Lasswell Model of Communication Examples